 Unless you’ve been living under a rock for the last year, there is a lot of hype surrounding chatbots in the marketing space.
-Ever since Facebook announced the release of their Messenger Bots platform at their 2016 F8 conference, brands have been trying their best to reach the potential of one billion people using Facebook Messenger as their primary communication channel.
+Ever since Facebook announced the release of its Messenger Bots platform at its 2016 F8 conference, brands have been trying their best to reach the potential of one billion people using Facebook Messenger as their primary communication channel.

-One million people, imagine that, and that is not how many people have downloaded the application; it is the number of people who regularly use Messenger to talk to friends, family members and now also to potentially your business.
+One million people, imagine that, and that is not how many people have downloaded the application; it is the number of people who regularly use Messenger to talk to friends and family members and now also to potentially your business.

 In only three months after the launch, more than 11,000 bots were already created.
 Chatbots are quickly becoming a standard part of any digital marketing strategy.
 And unless you want to miss out, now is the time to jump on board.

-If you’re a small-business owner, a large corporate, or a famous artist with an enormous fanbase, if you’re interested in streamlining marketing or customer service, then using a chatbot is something that’s worth taking a closer look at.
+If you’re a small business owner, a large corporate, or a famous artist with an enormous fanbase, if you’re interested in streamlining marketing or customer service, then using a chatbot is worth taking a closer look at.

-In this article, we will cover everything you need to know about Facebook Messenger bots and what value they can bring to your organisation.
+In this article, we will cover everything you need to know about Facebook Messenger bots and what value they can bring to your organization.

 What Is a Facebook Messenger Bot?

 Most of the time, when people say bots, the first thing that comes to mind is a robot to which you can talk and with which you can interact.
 And this is indeed also the case with Facebook Messenger Bots.

 And although chatbots are governed by a predetermined set of rules, you, as the creator, always have the possibility to take over without your customer noticing the difference.
 In the end, though, you want a bot that combines most of your rules with artificial intelligence, so you won’t have to interrupt yourself anymore.